-Each of our invoices is payable within 30 days of the date thereof unless otherwise agreed between us in writing.
+Each of our invoices is payable within 30 days of the date thereof unless otherwise agreed between you and us in writing.
 Our policy is not to accept cash from clients unless permitted by us in writing.

-We may apply any amount held by us on your behalf on any matter (provided that it is not held for a specific purpose agreed between us in writing) in or towards payment of any sum requested or due from you as regards any other matter, whether on account or in respect of any interim, disbursement-only or final invoice, or interest, or any combination of the foregoing.
+We may apply any amount held by us on your behalf on any matter (provided that it is not held for a specific purpose agreed between you and us in writing) in or towards payment of any sum requested or due from you as regards any other matter, whether on account or in respect of any interim, disbursement-only or final invoice, or interest, or any combination of the foregoing.

 In the event that any Engagement Letter is addressed to more than one person, and/or where we agree with your consent to act for one or more additional persons, Liability for the settlement of our fees, disbursements, expenses and VAT shall be shared between those persons on a joint and several basis.

 If you do not pay (whether on account or otherwise) any of our fees, disbursements, expenses or VAT in accordance with the Contract we shall be entitled (without prejudice to our other rights) to carry out any or all of the following:

 i) charge interest on the amount outstanding at the rate allowed under the Late Payment of Commercial Debts (Interest) Act 1998 until the outstanding amounts are paid in full;

 ii) cancel or suspend our performance of the Services until arrangements as to payment or credit have been established which are satisfactory to us;

 iii) recover from you the cost of obtaining judgment or payment to include all reasonable professional costs (including legal fees) and other costs of issuing proceedings or otherwise following a debt recovery process;